-Every application must be supported by original hardcopy evidence, usually in the form of an academic transcript and/or a certificate.
+Every application must be supported by official evidence, usually in the form of an academic transcript and a certificate.
 Please see the application form and the FAQs on our website for more information about the evidence you will need to provide.

-For applications towards this qualification you will also need to provide syllabus information in order that the academic expert can map how closely your previous study matches that of the OU modules in the qualification.
-Your academic transcript will provide a list of the modules or units you completed, but syllabus information provides a detailed description of the content of each of those modules, often about a paragraph per module/unit.
-If you do not provide syllabus information it is likely to reduce the amount of credit that you can transfer to this qualification.
+For applications towards this qualification, you will also need to provide syllabus information/learning outcomes in order that the academic expert can map how closely your previous study matches the learning outcomes of the OU modules in the qualification.
+Your academic transcript will provide a list of the modules or units you completed, but syllabus information/learning outcomes provides a detailed description of the content of each of those modules, often about a paragraph per module/unit.
+If you do not provide syllabus information/learning outcomes, it is likely to reduce the amount of credit that you can transfer to this qualification.